 Funded projects across all three project types will utilize and test innovative strategies, or scale up proven methodologies, for increasing access to arts education.
 Applicants should describe the national, regional, or field-wide significance of the project, including local projects that can have significant impact within communities or are likely to demonstrate best practices for the field.

 Applications for all project types are accepted at both deadlines.
 Community-based and school-based projects are accepted at both deadlines.
-Apply under the deadline that most closely fits the schedule of activities or timeline of your proposed project.
+Apply at the deadline that most closely fits the schedule of activities or timeline of your proposed project.

 Direct Learning Grants